Jurisprudence & Document Databases

-- The University of Minnesota’s database is perhaps most useful for searching the decisions of the regional human rights tribunals.
+- The University of Minnesota’s database is perhaps most useful for searching the decisions of the Inter-American and African human rights commissions.
 However, the database is generally a few years out-of-date.

 - The African Human Rights Case Law Analyzer is a searchable database of human rights decisions from supranational judicial and quasi-judicial bodies in Africa, including the African Commission and Court of Human and Peoples’ Rights, African Committee of Experts on the Rights and Welfare of Children, ECOWAS Community Court of Justice, SADC Tribunal, and East African Court of Justice.

 - The regional human rights bodies also provide the texts of their decisions online, at the following links:

 - African Commission on Human and Peoples’ Rights (decided cases)

 - African Court on Human and Peoples’ Rights (list of applications received)